GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I_ex1.md

 ## Objectives

-The data provided contains a shapefiles detailing the flood extent in October 2023, the road network, administrative boundaries, the Mekong and Tonle Sap Systems, as well as healthsites and airports.
-The goal will be to design a map where the flood extent, the road accessibility and important landmarks such as healthsites, settlements, and airports are visible.
+The data provided contains shapefiles detailing the flood extent in October 2023, the road network, administrative boundaries, the Mekong and Tonle Sap Systems, as well as health facilities and airports.
+The goal is to design a map where the flood extent, road accessibility, and important landmarks such as health facilities, settlements, and airports are visible.

 ## Available Datasets